wgaylord/JarFingerPrinter/Fingerprint_Specification.md

 ##Classes
  Each class is a dictionary consisting of a few items:

- The item with the key "hash" this is the hash of the class file.
+ The item with the key "hash" this is the md5 (I know not that good..) hash of the class file.

  The item with the key "access_flags" is the access_flags for the class.
 (More about this later)